 - June: Tour Planning period begins (and continues through August of the following year) for tour planning grant recipients.

 The next deadline is February 20, 2019.
-Before applying, applicants are highly encouraged to contact Adrienne Petrillo, Program Director, New England Presenting & Touring, at 617-951.0010 x527 to discuss their tour planning project.
+Before applying, applicants are highly encouraged to contact Adrienne Petrillo, Program Director, New England Presenting & Touring, at 617.951.0010 x527 to discuss their tour planning project.

-A completed Expeditions Tour Planning grantee report for each grant.
+- A completed Expeditions Tour Planning grantee report for each grant.
 Click "Return to your grant form" below to log-in to your portal account to find and submit your online report(s).
-If you need technical assistance, please email Daniela Jacobson.
+If you need technical assistance, please email Falyn Rose Elhard (they/them/theirs).

-- A copy of the signed contract or letter of agreement (with printed name and title) between your organization and the artist(s) presented with the artist fee and scope of work.
+- A copy of the signed contract or letter of agreement between your organization and the artist(s) presented with the artist fee and scope of work.

 - Copies of letters of appreciation sent to your federal and/or state legislators.
 This is to inform them about the purpose of this award, and the impact it will have on your organization’s activities and service to the community.

 - Copies of program and publicity materials, if applicable, showing acknowledgement of NEFA’s funding.